abs0luty/gleam-tutorial/src/what-is-gleam.md

     .name
 ```

-# Multilingual

-Gleam makes it easy to use code written in other BEAM languages such as Erlang and Elixir, so there's a rich ecosystem of thousands of open source libraries for Gleam users to make use of.

-Gleam can additionally compile to JavaScript, enabling you to use your code in the browser, or anywhere else JavaScript can run.
-It also generates TypeScript definitions, so you can interact with your Gleam code confidently, even from the outside.
+## Interoperability

+Gleam works smoothly with other BEAM languages, giving you access to a vast ecosystem of libraries.
+It can also compile to JavaScript, complete with TypeScript definitions for safe interoperability.

 ```gleam
 @external(erlang, "Elixir.HPAX", "new")